gitlabhq/gitlabhq/doc/ci/yaml/README.md

 **Example configurations**

-To upload artifacts only when build fails
+To upload artifacts only when build fails.

 ```yaml
 job: